 - 1. In Task 3, why are we are asked to explain how we utilize or facilitate the meaningful use of technology and/or media literacy?

 The purpose of Task 3 is for you to work with colleagues to create a sustainable professional learning experience for other teachers.
 This task requires you to provide examples of why you chose specific resources to improve instruction and student learning.
 The task also provides two ways for you to share how you introduced these resources to your colleagues.
 One option is for you to integrate technology into the professional learning experience.
 You can explain how it helped you meet your learning goals.
 The other option is to facilitate colleagues in analyzing and evaluating different types of media and how they can influence the selection of materials and information.
 You can explain how you helped your colleagues determine which materials and resources are most appropriate for meeting the learning goals.

-- Under artifacts in Task 3 it states: "Materials that document the plan's coherence, integration, and/or differentiation, addressing two of the three above characteristics."
-What is the distinction between these three characteristics?
+- 2. Under artifacts in Task 3 it states: "Materials that document the plan's coherence, integration, and/or differentiation, addressing two of the three above characteristics."
+What are the distinctions among these three characteristics?